-Just like Paul Chek did with exercise theory for trainers, Greg Glassman (the founder of CrossFit) and his team have packaged up a training regime that hits all the bases in terms of positive health improvements.
+Just like Paul Chek did with exercise theory for trainers, Greg Glassman (the ex-founder of CrossFit) and his team have packaged up a training regime that hits all the bases in terms of positive health improvements.

 CrossFit fan.
 Ex-personal trainer, triathlete, and cross-country mountain biker.
 Masters Competitive CrossFit athlete.
 Writer and blogger.